Can You Recycle Plastic Bags? (Explained & Solved!)

 These microplastics absorb toxins and continue to cause pollution.

 Plastic bags kill animals every day.
-Sea turtles mistake plastic bags floating in the ocean for jellyfish and ingest them, leading them to think they are full when they have ingested no nutrients.
+Sea turtles mistake plastic bags floating in the ocean for jellyfish and ingest them, making them think they are full when they have ingested no nutrients.
 Whales and other animals also mistakenly eat plastic bags.

-Chemical leachates from plastic bags impede the growth of the prochlorococcus, a type of marine bacteria that gives the world one-tenth of the planet’s oxygen.
+Chemical leachates from plastic bags impede the growth of Prochlorococcus, a type of marine bacteria that provides one-tenth of the planet’s oxygen.

 Are Plastic Bags Bad for Human Health?

-Humans ingest microplastics, and no one knows where they are coming from.
-It could be from food packaging, further back in the food chain, other sources, or a combination of factors.
+Humans ingest microplastics, and no one knows where they come from.
+They could be from food packaging, further back in the food chain, other sources, or a combination of factors.

-We don’t yet have the full research on how plastics affect human health, but we know our bodies accumulate plastic.
+We don’t yet have complete research on how plastics affect human health, but we know our bodies accumulate plastic.
 It’s estimated that humans consume a credit card-sized amount of plastic every week.

 Plastic bags, in particular, are dangerous for young children who could suffocate when playing with them.

-The plastic used for bags contains chemical additives like endocrine disruptors linked to cancer, birth defects, and weakened immune systems in humans and wildlife.
+The plastic used for bags contains chemical additives, such as endocrine disruptors, which have been linked to cancer, birth defects, and weakened immune systems in humans and wildlife.

 Over 90% of people in the U.S. over age six have traces of Bisphenol A, also known as BPA, a substance found in plastics.
-BPA stops the body’s natural hormones from functioning, which causes various health disorders.
+BPA prevents the body’s natural hormones from functioning, causing various health disorders.

 Many governments subsidize oil, which makes plastic cheap and widely available.
-But plastic wasn’t used until the 1960s, and single-use plastic bags weren’t available until 1979.
+However, plastic wasn’t used until the 1960s, and single-use plastic bags weren’t available until 1979.

 Two prominent U.S. grocery store chains, Kroger and Safeway, didn’t offer them to customers until 1982.
 They are available in every store to transport your food and goods.

-Americans use one plastic bag per day on average.
-They are seemingly inescapable, yet folks in Denmark only use four per year on average.
+Americans use an average of one plastic bag per day.
+Although plastic bags are seemingly inescapable, folks in Denmark only use four per year on average.

 What are Easy Alternatives to Plastic Bags?

-Since plastic wasn’t largely used until the 1960s, we can look back in time for some plastic alternatives and look at today’s modern inventions for more sustainable substitutes.
+Since plastic wasn’t primarily used until the 1960s, we can look back in time for some plastic alternatives and look at today’s modern inventions for more sustainable substitutes.

-Canvas bags made of organic hemp or bamboo are sturdy, sustainable options instead of plastic bags.
+Canvas bags made of organic hemp or bamboo are sturdy, sustainable alternatives to plastic bags.
 Because bamboo regrows so quickly, harvesting it does not cause deforestation.
 Bamboo is also naturally antibacterial.

 Hemp is biodegradable and recyclable.
 Nearly everything made from plastic can be made from hemp.
 It’s a versatile natural fabric.
 Hemp is strong, heat-resistant, nontoxic, and removes carbon dioxide from the air, whereas oil production for plastic emits large amounts of carbon dioxide.

-If you sense them piling up in your home and you don’t use them, donate them to friends and family who need to break their plastic bag habit.
+If you sense plastic bags piling up in your home and you don’t use them, donate them to friends and family who need to break their plastic bag habit.

 Many reusable bags are made from recycled plastic.
-They are sturdier than regular plastic bags, but if you aim to go plastic-free, consider a different alternative.
+They are sturdier than regular plastic bags, but consider a different alternative if you aim to go plastic-free.

 If you want to go old-school, you can use cardboard boxes to transport your food and goods.